Trump says 'war has to end' following meeting with Volodymyr Zelenskyy in Davos

 President Donald Trump holds up his signature on the founding charter during a signing ceremony for the 'Board of Peace' at the World Economic Forum (WEF) on January 22, 2026, in Davos, Switzerland (Chip Somodevilla/Getty Images)

 On Wednesday, Trump said that a framework had been reached to resolve his administration’s standoff with Europe, describing it as an “ultimate long-term deal” on Greenland.
-He said he had taken US military intervention to seize control of Greenland off the table.
+He said that he had taken US military intervention to seize control of Greenland off the table.

-After meeting NATO Secretary General Mark Rutte, Trump said they had agreed on a framework for future cooperation.
+After meeting NATO Secretary General Mark Rutte, Trump said that they had agreed on a framework for future cooperation.

 Rutte said that the framework would require NATO to step up its role in Arctic security, adding that Greenland’s mineral resources were not discussed.